chelseayeh14/lung-cancer-prediction/README.md

 # Lung Cancer Prediction in Insurance based on Machine Learning 🤖️

-I used lung cancer dataset with 7 Machine Learning algorithms to predict probability a person would suffer from Lung Cancer, and applied model to insurance planning procedure with 3 main recommendations.
+I used lung cancer dataset with 7 Machine Learning algorithms to predict probability a person would suffer from Lung Cancer, and applied model to insurance planning procedure with 3 main recommendations and moderate adjustments based on particular attributes of different individuals.

 ## Purpose